Mary Trevelyan: International Students House, London

-By 1956 there were over 36,000 overseas students in London alone and Mary Trevelyan saw an urgent need for an International House.
-Eventually she was able to gather together an effective group who shared her convictions and in 1962 formed a charitable trust and began building International Students House in Park Crescent.
-The Queen Elizabeth The Queen Mother, who had maintained a strong interest in Mary's work, was kept informed of developments.
-She kindly promised to consider becoming Patron of an established Trust and to give her support to the project.
-International Students Trust was founded in May 1962.
-It was incorporated as a non-profit-making limited liability company without share capital and was registered with the Charity Commissioners.
+By 1956 there were over 36,000 overseas students in London alone and Trevelyan saw an urgent need for an International House.
+By 1962 Trevelyan and a group of supporters formed a charitable trust and began building International Students House in Park Crescent.
+The Queen Mother, who had maintained a strong interest in Trevelyan's work, promised to consider patronizing an established Trust and to support the project.
+In May 1962 International Students Trust was incorporated as a non-profit limited liability company without share capital and was registered with the Charity Commissioners.

-With the opening of 'the House' in May 1965, she had achieved her cherished dream and the peak of her career, and was its first director until retirement in 1967.
-Until prevented by illness Miss Trevelyan continued to keep in touch with the many friends whom she had helped as students and her friends ranged from heads of government to the humblest.
+Trevelyan oversaw the opening of 'the House' in May 1965 and was its first director until her retirement in 1967.
+She continued to keep in touch with many former students until she was prevented by illness.

 Death

-She died on 10 January 1983, aged 85.
+She died after a long illness on 10 January 1983, aged 85 in Newbury.